 The parameter "pres" is used to assign pressure values to element faces.
 For example send surf abq pres 0.05 will assign the pressure value 0.05 to all element-faces in set surf.
 If a dataset with nodal values is available it is also possible to use this values instead of using a uniform value for all faces.
 For example send surf abq pres lc1 e1 will specify the dataset-nr 1 and the entity-nr 1 to be used instead of a uniform value.
-The front- or rear side of the face (pos or neg) is selected with the '+' or '-' parameter (it has to be the last parameter).
+The front- or rear side of the face (pos or neg) is selected with the send surf abq film 1200.

-The parameter "film" is used to assign free-stream temperatures and thermal heat coefficients to element faces.
-It works similar to the "pres" option.
-For example send surf abq film 1200.
 0.5 will assign the film temperature of 1200 and the coefficient 0.5 to all elementfaces in set surf.
 If datasets with nodal values are available it is also possible to use this values instead of using a uniform value for all faces.
-For example send surf abg film ds1 e1 0.5 will specify the dataset-nr 1 and the entity-nr 1 to be used for the temperature instead of a uniform value, or send surf abq rad ds1 e1 lc1 e2 will specify also the dataset-nr 1 with the entity-nr 2 to be used for the film-coefficients instead of a uniform value.
+For example send surf abq film ds1 e1 0.5 will specify the dataset-nr 1 and the entity-nr 1 to be used for the temperature instead of a uniform value, or send surf abq film ds1 e1 lc1 e2 will specify also the dataset-nr 1 with the entity-nr 2 to be used for the film-coefficients instead of a uniform value.
 The front- or rear side of the face (pos or neg) is selected with the '+' or '-' parameter (it has to be the last parameter).
+Instead of a single dataset-nr a range can be given: